 A capstone ride is the iconic Banff to Lake Louise Bow Valley Parkway.
 The total cycling distance on this out and back ride is 111 km from the Vermilion Lakes parking area.
 The views are stunning and you may encounter wildlife along the way.
 We have seen both grizzly bears and black bears which is a very different experience when you are on a bike!!
 Watch for a line of cars stopped on the road, this usually means a wildlife spotting.
 Many cyclists carry bear spray however you can almost eliminate the probability of having to use bear spray if you grab a few friends and make this a group ride.

-The benefits of this ride are the views, smooth pavement and low speed vehicle traffic.
-In addition, the elevation gain on your way in is greater than on your way out so your return trip will be easier on the legs.
+The benefits of this ride are the views, smooth pavement, wide shoulders, gentle grades and low speed vehicle traffic.
+In addition, the elevation gain on your way in is greater than on your way out so your return trip will be easier on the legs and much quicker.
 Always plan for changing weather, even on clear sunny days.
 Ride in a group due to wild life concerns, ride single file and wear high visibility clothing.
 The speed limit on this road is 60 km/hr and we have generally found the motor vehicle drivers very respectful of cyclists.

 Use caution cycling past the Johnston Canyon area as there are often parked motor vehicles lining the road and pedestrians.
 We recommend cycling into the town of Lake Louise and taking a break in town.
 If you do proceed into town, remember that there are Texas gates and, as of spring 2021, traffic lights that on the descent into Lake Louise.
 I forgot about the Texas Gates on one of my trips and on the fast descent into Lake Louise road right over them.
 No harm was done but I would not recommend riding top speed over the rails!
 Alternatively, experienced riders that don’t need a break may choose to turn back when you get to Whitehorn Drive (Lake Louise ski area road) at the km 55 mark.
 This only cuts about 2.5 km’s out of the ride so always a great option.

-This ride is highly recommended for all intermediate and experienced road cyclists.
+This ride is highly recommended for all beginner, intermediate and experienced road cyclists.
+As of summer 2021 this is also popular with the e-bike crowd.